 The House removed a section that specifically would have excluded doctors, dentists, hospitals and other healthcare providers from its provisions.

-Other bills dealing with vaccinations that died this week due to inaction included:
+Other bills dealing with vaccinations that died in the 2021 regular session due to inaction included:

 - HB608, Rep. Charlotte Meadows, R-Montgomery, which would have prohibited an employer from taking adverse action against an employee or potential employee based on the employee’s immunization status relating to any vaccination that has not received full FDA approval or that is given as part of a research protocol or that is experimental, and any vaccines for the coronavirus.
 A current employee, former employee or potential employee would have been able to pursue a civil action against an employer for any violation.
 The available remedies under the bill included injunctive relief, back pay and punitive damages.